Ayush-iitkgp/Ayush-iitkgp.github.io/index.md

 **12th May, 2016:** Joining Samsung Research Institute, Bangalore as Student Trainee.

-**22nd Apr, 2016:** It gives me immense pleasure to announce that I have been selected under Google Summer of Code, 2016 program to work under The Julia Language on the project titled *Adding support for complex-domain converx optimization problems in Convex.jl*
+**22nd Apr, 2016:** It gives me immense pleasure to announce that I have been selected under Google Summer of Code, 2016 program to work under The Julia Language on the project titled *Adding support for complex-domain convex optimization problems in Convex.jl*

 **2nd Feb, 2016:** IIT Kharagpur won the General Championship in the **4th Inter IIT Tech Meet**.
 So proud to be the member of the contingent.